tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 request is present, the signature algorithms used to choose the algorithm are taken from the "signature_algorithms" in the from the authenticator.
-If there is no authenticator request, the signature algorithms are chosen from the "signature_algorithms" extension from the ClientHello used in the connection.
+If there is no authenticator request, the signature algorithms are chosen from the "signature_algorithms" extension from the extensions used in the TLS handshake.
 This is described in Section 4.2.3 of {{!TLS13}} and Sections 7.4.2 and 7.4.6 of {{!RFC5246}}.
 Alternative certificate formats such as {{!RFC7250}} Raw Public Keys are not supported.
 The "server_name" {{!RFC6066}}, "certificate_authorities"